Daniel VILLARREAL BIO

 Daniel Villarreal is a Texas-born journalist and media educator with an MFA in creative writing from Columbia University—the fancy one in New York City!

 Villarreal (who speaks in the third person) has served as editor at Queerty.com (more here), Hornet (formerly UnicornBooty.com), Outsports and Gay.net (now defunct, though by no fault of his own).
-He has also written for Newsweek, Vox, Slate, Vice.com, The Seattle Stranger, Advocate.com, Towleroad, Out.com, Metro Weekly, LGBTQ Nation, The New Civil Rights Movement, AlterNet, The Dallas Voice, The Austin Chronicle and a bunch of other great sites.
+He has also written for Newsweek, NBC OUT, Vox, Slate, Vice.com, The Seattle Stranger, Advocate.com, Towleroad, Out.com, Metro Weekly, LGBTQ Nation, The New Civil Rights Movement, AlterNet, The Dallas Voice, The Austin Chronicle and a bunch of other great publications.

 He spoke at SXSW 2019, has taught writing classes at Austin College and workshops at Netroots Nation and Creating Change.
 He is a recipient of the National LGBTQ Journalist Association's 2016 Award for Excellence in HIV/AIDS Coverage, appeared as The Psychic Nose in the SXSW 2001feature-length superhero spoof Cornman: American Vegetable Hero, and has also acted in other under-appreciated cinematic gems.